 How is oral cancer diagnosed?

-If dentist is unable to determine why you’re having your symptoms, you may be referred to an ear, nose, and throat (ENT) specialist.
+- If a dentist is unable to determine why you’re having your symptoms, you may be referred to an ear, nose, and throat (ENT) specialist.

 In addition, your doctor may perform one or more of the following tests: